-- a.
+a.
 University Research Institutes are units that primarily perform externally funded research.
 They are formed by the vice president for research in consultation with the executive vice president and provost.
-Generally, these units will report to the vice president for research; at the time of creating the institute, the reporting line for the unit shall be determined by the executive vice president and provost and the vice president for research. - b.
+Generally, these units will report to the vice president for research; at the time of creating the institute, the reporting line for the unit shall be determined by the executive vice president and provost and the vice president for research.

+- b.
 University Research Institutes may be created by the university in anticipation of outside funding.
 They revert to college status or cease to exist if external funding does not materialize.
 A University Research Institute may receive some support from the State University Research Fund.
 Except for the Physical Science Laboratory and the Water Resources Research Institute, University Research Institutes do not directly retain a percentage of indirect cost recovery resulting from their activity.

 - c.
 Upon the recommendation of the vice president for research with concurrence of the executive vice president and provost, a University Research Institute may revert to College Research Institute status, be reorganized, or be dissolved, and the following list modified accordingly.
 University Research Institutes, all of which currently report to the vice president for research, are listed below.

 - i.
 Energy Research Laboratory

 - ii.
 Institute for Applied Biosciences

 - iii.
 New Mexico Space Grant Consortium

 - iv.
 Physical Science Laboratory

 - v.
 Water Resources Research Institute

 - 2. College Research Institutes: College Research Institutes are research units formed at the discretion of a college, reporting to the college as the dean directs, and relying on the college for support.
 College Research Institutes do not directly retain a percentage of any indirect cost recovery resulting from their activity.

-- B. University Research Council: [Amendment to URC Charter (FS Proposition 22-08/09) passed by Faculty Senate 04.03.09; adopted by Administrative Council 07.14.09; ratified by Board of Regents 07.29.09] [Amendments restructuring and revising Policy 5.94 in its entirety, as noted above at 5.94, were approved by Board of Regents on 03.14.11]
+- B. University Research Council: [Amendment to URC Charter (FS Proposition 22-08/09) passed by the Faculty Senate 04.03.09; approved by the Administrative Council 07.14.09; amendment adopted by ratification of the Board of Regents 07.29.09]